-Many believe that the only way to tackle ice is melting it, but there is another method for treating ice — covering it.
-Using sand for snow and ice management increases traction and makes roads safer for cars and pedestrians.
+When it comes to keeping roads safe and free of ice during the winter season, the debate between using sand and salt is ongoing.
+Many believe that the only way to tackle ice is by melting it, but there's another method for managing ice — covering it.
+Using sand for snow and ice management increases traction and can make roads safer for cars and pedestrians.
 But does it work?
-In this article, we'll discuss how to use sand and debate using salt vs sand on roads.
+In this article, we'll discuss how to use sand and debate using salt vs. sand on roads.

 Does Sand Melt Ice?

 So, does sand work on ice?
 The most straightforward answer to the question of sand's efficacy in treating snow and ice is no, sand does little to help in the process of melting ice or even snow.
 No matter the temperature or the amount used, you'll find that it simply has little direct effect on melting.

 However, sand is still a great resource in the middle of winter.
 While sodium chloride (traditional rock salt) still corners the ice and snow management market, using sand is a great way to introduce traction on slippery roads and sidewalks.
 That's exactly why your local municipality provides it for use in the winter.

 Beat the winter chill with our top-quality de-icers.
 Ensure safety and peace of mind all season long.
 Stock up now!